 Fast food is the perfect encapsulation of the Standard American Diet at its most alluring and unhealthy: omega-6 PUFAs, lots of carbs, sugary sauces, crispy salty deep fried (in the aforementioned oxidized PUFAs) breading on everything, low quality meat, high calories, low nutrient density.
 It’s the SAD wrapped up into a delicious, disgusting package.

 French fries, onion rings, jalapeno poppers, tater tots

 When compared to wild-caught fish, farmed fish tends to fall short in several important categories.
 For one, farmed fish are lower in omega-3s and higher in omega-6s, especially predatory fish like salmon whose natural diet is harder to emulate in aquaculture.
 At least in the case of salmon, farmed is higher in contaminants than wild, including PCBs and dioxins.
 Plus, fish farming as it’s currently practiced in many areas harms the environment (PDF), causing run off into and pollution of adjacent bodies of water.
 That said, some wild caught fish high up on the food chain are too high in mercury for regular consumption, especially for pregnant women and children.

 Common fish to avoid:

-- Breaded fish – fish sticks, fish filets, popcorn shrimp, fried calamari, fried oysters/clams/mussels
+Breaded fish – fish sticks, fish fillets, popcorn shrimp, fried calamari, fried oysters/clams/mussels

 Grains and legumes contain significant amounts of antinutrients, including phytic acid and lectins, which impair digestion, reduce mineral absorption, and damage the intestinal lining.
 They’re also high in carbohydrates and, if you’re talking about grain or legume flours or flour products, those acellular carbohydrates which are particularly damaging.
 Overall, grains and legumes are simply unnecessary.
 They don’t offer anything you can’t get elsewhere.